 - Keep your background blurred: We've added the option to Blur Background for all calls under the audio and video settings. (not supported in Linux)

-- Quickly view a participant's profile while you're in a call: Simply long press or right-click on the participant and select View profile.
+- Quickly view a participant's profile while you're in a call: Simply right-click on the participant and select View profile.

 - Review before you send: Now, when you drop files or media into a chat, you can preview them before sending.